BroadcastFeed/BroadcastFeed/README.md

 chmod +x client
 ```

-And then you can just execute both of the binaries with their arguments as illustrated above:
+Then you can execute both of the binaries with their arguments as illustrated below:

 ```bash
 > .../client